Perceptive Positioning & Karaoke

 Whatever perceptive position you’ve taken, that position will create a state of being.

-Another way to say “state of being” is “emotional state.”
+Our “state of being” is related to our “emotional state.”

 For example, if you’re thinking to yourself… “this week is going to be really stressful” — that perceptive position will create stress-oriented emotions.